I do a lot of planning for our breedings and usually only do one to two per year. I breed for structure, health, and temperament.

 Hearing checked too (BAER tested)

-I have their dew claws removed; BAER tested (hearing); de-wormed; microchipped; first set of shots and first vet visit; plus I send them home with their first dose of flea and tick prevention....plus, I try my hardest to expose them to lots of different stimuli during the 8-12 weeks they are with me (I raise them on a program called puppy culture)...plus, we work on crate training, car rides, and basic potty training too.
+I do BAER testing (hearing); de-worming; microchipping; first set of shots and first vet visit; plus I send them home with their first dose of flea and tick prevention....plus, I try my hardest to expose them to lots of different stimuli during the 8-12 weeks they are with me (I raise them on a program called puppy culture)...plus, we work on crate training, car rides, and basic potty training too.

 I want my puppy people to get the best puppy they possibly can...one that can do what they were bred for, but mostly, one they can live with.
 For this reason, we start each puppy on a program called Puppy Culture.
 They all do what is called Early Neurological Stimulation from Day 3-16.
 This program teaches things like learning to sit, stimulation training, textures, toys, obstacles, problem solving, and more.
 Go to their website to find out more about Puppy Culture.